-- If you have children, research the local school system regarding open enrollment dates, childcare centers, and healthcare.
+- Students with children can research the local school system regarding open enrollment dates.

 - Make an appointment with a Native American Student Services staff member to review this checklist.
-Stay in contact with staff members and other key university departments to ensure you successfully make the college transition.
+Stay in contact with Admissions staff members and other key university departments to ensure a successful college transition to NAU.

 Your next steps